r-baranovskiy/r-baranovskiy/README.md

 [![codewars](https://www.codewars.com/users/r-baranovskiy/badges/small)](https://www.codewars.com/users/r-baranovskiy)

-## I'v been doing mobile development for more than one year.
-Because I have a great desire to develop in development for iOS so I try to lern something  new about iOS development every day.
-Currently I'm participating in Swiftmarathon where me and the team are developing our application.
+### I'v been doing mobile development for more than one year.
+### I try to lern something new about iOS development every day because I have a great desire to develop in development for iOS.
+### Currently I'm participating in Swiftmarathon where me and the team are developing our application.

 ### My old projects and materials for study you can see [here](https://github.com/r-baranovskiy/Studying)